skylerxx/academicpages/_pages/cv.md

 * Research Fellow Scholarship *University of National University of Ireland Galway (2019)*

 # Talks and Presentations

+* **The Game We All Play: Navigating Success Through Econometrics and Network Science**
+Pint of Science UK.  *May 2024*

 * **Dynamic Behaviours and Multidimensional Panel Data**
 Finance Group, Warwick Business School.  *Nov 2023*